thafryer/nextjs-playwright-chromatic/README.md

 # Next.js + Playwright

-This example shows how to configure Playwright to work with Next.js.
+This example shows how to configure Chromatic E2E Visual Tests + Playwright to work with Next.js.

+See node_modules/@chromaui/archive-storybook/config/main.js to see working Storybook Config

 ## Deploy your own